 1. Energy efficient homes

-We are of
+We are a part of

 Better Homes Wakefield delivering energy efficiency in the district.